X

 The Cantal is shaped like a star, with an exploded volcano crater at its centre, and a succession of plateaus and valleys in the surrounding countryside.
 Each day offers a different landscape, with the impression at times of having ridden into another country!
 The variety of terrain also offers a great mix between easier and harder stages.

-Centre-based tour: We provide you with the description of 7 loops beginning and ending at your accommodation, allowing you to discover a different part of the area each day.
-Your host, cyclist and connoisseur of the area, is on hand to help choose the loops that suit you.
+We provide you with the description of 7 loops beginning and ending at your accommodation, allowing you to discover a different part of the area each day.
+Your host, cyclist and connaisseur of the area, is on hand to help choose the loops that suit you.

 • Loop 1: Time to discover the many different landscapes of the Cantal, its mountains, valleys and plateaus.
 The first “col”, a small glaciated valley, a Romanesque church, an old ruined castle, and a vast plateau.
 We also see our first (but not last) cows before tackling the area's only "hors catégorie" col, the Pas de Peyrol.